AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Central.md

 ### WRITE - Communication flow

 On the other hand, a writable resource, such as `Lifetime` (with ID **1/0/1**), apart from being represented as a reported property, can be additionally mapped as a desired property.
-This enables you to synchronize the device data model and configuration between Azure and {{ short_name }}.
+This enables you to synchronize the device data model and configuration between Azure and {{ coiote_short_name }}.

 ![Properties WRITE Lifetime](images/Properties-WRITE.png "WRITE Lifetime")